 The Sultan Ahmet region is named for Sultan Ahmet I who ruled from 1603 to 1617 AD.
 The Sultan Ahmet Mosque, known as the Blue Mosque was built near the Aya Sophia to provide a greater wonder than that of the Hagia Sophia.
 It was commissioned by the Sultan and designed by Mehmet Aga and what the Aya Sophia offers in terms of interior is surpassed by the exterior of the Blue Mosque.

-I noted the the Ayden (call to prayer) in Istanbul is coordinated between the many mosques so that you don’t get the same warbling effect you get between mosques in Morocco all sounding the call to prayer at slightly different moments.
+The call to prayer in Istanbul is coordinated between the many mosques so that you don’t get the same warbling effect you get between mosques in Morocco all sounding the call to prayer at slightly different moments.
 Instead, it is more like a symphony with the various mosques singing point and counterpoint.
-The call to prayer itself is different than that in Morocco and Hanane was shocked to find that Turkey’s Muslims rarely know how to read Arabic script, the language of the Koran.
-They often know the words, but not the meanings and the prayers are less detailed than those of Moroccans.
+The call to prayer itself is different than that in Morocco and many Turkish Muslims don’t know how to read Arabic script, the language of the Koran.
+They often know the words, but not the meanings and thus the prayers can be less detailed than those of Arabic speaking countries.

 When the mosque was built, it rivaled the Kabaa mosque in Mecca and the six minarets were equal in number to those of the Kabaa.
 In order to keep the peace, Sultan Ahmet built a seventh minaret in Mecca in order to show that he wasn’t moving the center of Islam to a new capital, though in effect, that is what he did, at least for a time.